mpicbg-scicomp/segmentation_3d_tools/Readme.md

 ```
 run("Create Overlay of Segmentation (3D)", "segimp=labelimage.tif grayimp=mri-stack.tif colorstr=multicolor");
 ```
-Note: Semi-manual segmentation is not macro-recordable but is interactive in the nature of the plugin.
+Note: Semi-manual segmentation is not macro-recordable but this plugin is interactive by its nature.

 #### Scripting languages
 For scripting languages (like jython etc. ) the plugins can be recorded similar to the macro language.
-It can however be useful to directly make use of the [Conversions](https://github.com/mpicbg-scicomp/segmentation_3d_tools/blob/master/src/main/java/de/mpicbg/scf/segtools/Conversions.java) class (a collection of static utility functions) to convert between ROIs and binary masks, since the results are returned and not displayed.
+It can however also be useful to directly make use of the [Conversions](https://github.com/mpicbg-scicomp/segmentation_3d_tools/blob/master/src/main/java/de/mpicbg/scf/segtools/Conversions.java) class (a collection of static utility functions) to convert between ROIs and binary masks, since the results are then returned and not displayed.

 *Examples (jython)*: